indarsinghrajawt/AI-Driven-Business-Analytics-ETL/README.md

 └── config.toml

 🧪 Sample Datasets for Testing
-You can test this project using datasets from Kaggle, such as:
+- You can test this project using datasets from Kaggle, such as:
-Students Performance Dataset
+1. Students Performance Dataset
-House Price Dataset
+2. House Price Dataset
-Sales / Store Sales Dataset
+3. Store Sales Dataset
-Medical Insurance Dataset
+4. Medical Insurance Dataset
-Car Price Dataset
+5. Car Price Dataset

-🎓 Who Can Use This Project?
-College students
-Beginners in Data Science
-AI & ML learners
-Internship applicants
-Analytics project practice

 💡 Learning Outcomes
-From this project, you will learn:
+- From this project, i am learn:
-How to build a Streamlit app
+1. How to build a Streamlit app
-How to preprocess CSV data
+2. How to preprocess CSV data
-How to train ML models
+3. How to train ML models
-How to evaluate model performance
+4. How to evaluate model performance
-How to deploy apps on Streamlit Cloud
+5. How to deploy apps on Streamlit Cloud

 👤 Author
 Indar Singh Rajawat